IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 AM
 Padding is significantly faster.
 Still bottlenecked by IO though so I will need to figure it out.
 Also val loss decreases more, so that's a bonus.

+### 1 PM
+Well the downside is, it is worse at picking up the minority classes.
+So I should probably reintroduce oversampling.
+Also, the mirror trick.